omm-prakash/MemesNet/README.md

 python train.py
 ```
 Ensure that you have updated the necessary configurations in the `config.yml` file before starting the training process.

-## Contributions
-If you'd like to contribute to the project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This project is licensed under the [MIT License](LICENSE).